As an affiliate, we earn from qualifying purchases made on our website.

 Fenix 5 is an awesome all-around sport watch that has a lot of cool features for a variety of sports.
 The steep price tag makes it only worthwhile if you’re going to be using it a lot off the golf course for activities such as running, hiking, or swimming.

 The Fenix 5 (on Amazon) will give you about 80% of what you’d need out on the course.
 All the basics will be covered but there are a few advanced features that won’t be included.
-There are better golf-specific watches out there (see those here) but they don’t have all the additional features that the Fenix 5 does.
+You can see the best golf GPS here but some of them don’t have all the additional features that the Fenix 5 does.

 Garmin Fenix 5 First Impressions